Is It Safe To Take Creatine Without Working Out?

 • Drink Plenty of Water: Creatine changes the way your body uses water and can lead to dehydration if you don't hydrate properly while supplementing.

 Aim to drink about half your body weight in ounces of water each day to avoid dehydration.
+Drink even more if you pair creatine with caffeine, since caffeine can also contribute to dehydration.

 • Dose Low and Slow: Because your muscles cannot absorb more creatine once they are fully saturated, there's no reason to take macro doses if you aren't working out.